makersacademy/acebook-node-template/betta_user_stories.md

 Acebook will connect people and make their lives betta.

 ## User Stories

+**Feature:** Homepage
+- As a new user,

+  When I navigate to the site,

+  I want to see the logo, signup, and login buttons.

 **Feature:** Signup
 - As a new user,
   When I am on homepage and I click on sign up,